mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `origin_fast_route off;` <br/>
 **Context:** server, location, if in location

 This directive enables a fast route to be used to access the origin.
 It is powered by our proprietary HDT technology which provides more reliable connection with reduced latency.
 The traffic transferred through this fast route may be charged with a higher rate than the edge traffic.
+The traffic such transferred is subject to a rate limit of 3 Mbps.
+Please contact our customer support if a higher limit is required.

 ### `origin_follow_redirect`